smaurice101/transactionalmachinelearning/README.md

 https://127.0.0.1:8003/anomaly.html?topic=otics-tmlbook-anomalydataresults&offset=-1&rollbackoffset=20&append=0&topictype=anomaly&secure=1&groupid=&consumerid=[Enter your Consumer ID for otics-tmlbook-anomalydataresults]&vipertoken=hivmg1TMR1zS1ZHVqF4s83Zq1rDtsZKh9pEULHnLR0BXPlaPEMZBEAyC7TY0

 The Above Assumes:
-1) You have creates a Kafka cluster in Confluent Cloud (Or AWS, Microsoft or Google Cloud)
+1) You have created a Kafka cluster in Confluent Cloud (Or AWS, Microsoft or Google Cloud)
 2) You have MAADSViz running on IP: 127.0.0.1 and listening on Port: 8003
 3) You downloaded views zip and extracted contents to **viperviz/views folder**
 4) You added the consumer id for Topic=otics-tmlbook-anomalydataresults